NoBypass/fds/README.md

   ```

 ##### Method (on Client)
-`Leaderboard(page string) (*DiscordLeaderboardResponse, error)` Leaderboard is used to get the leaderboard for all verified
+`Leaderboard(page int) (*DiscordLeaderboardResponse, error)` Leaderboard is used to get the leaderboard for all verified
 Discord users.
 NOTE: The pagination uses zero-based indexing.
 ---
 </details>